Objectives of the service

-The main objective of the project is to build a dam motion monitoring service platform based on GNSS and InSAR and demonstrate the advantages of combining both techniques to monitor dams and their surroundings.
-In order to achieve this objective, the following activities are planned:
+The main objective of the project was to build a dam motion monitoring service platform, called SUMMIT, based on GNSS and InSAR and demonstrate the advantages of combining both techniques to monitor dams and their surroundings.
+In order to achieve this objective, the following activities were planned:

 As infrastructures become more complex and safety concerns gain in importance, the Structural Health Monitoring becomes a discipline of capital importance.